 It is this failure to acknowledge and involve conversation partners that makes plagiarism the most serious academic offense a student or faculty member can commit.
 It is the passing off of another’s ideas or words as one’s own; in effect, it is theft.
 It also undercuts the trust that is essential in any community of learning.
 The plagiarist shows disrespect not only for those from whom she steals and for those to whom she presents the plagiarized work, but also for herself.
 She is, in effect, saying that she is incapable of doing her own work, or that she is too lazy to acknowledge others involved in the conversation.

-For all of these reasons, Saint Mary’s College maintains an academic honesty policy, which can be found on pp. 65-67 of the 2014-2015 College Bulletin.
+For all of these reasons, Saint Mary’s College maintains an academic honesty policy, which can be found on pp. 48-49 of the 2015-2016 Academic Guide for First-Year Students.
 Accordingly, I treat incidents of plagiarism very seriously.
 At minimum, a student whose work is discovered to be plagiarized will fail the assignment in question.
 Truly egregious or repeated instances of plagiarism may result in failure for the course, not just the assignment.
 In keeping with the College’s policy, I will report instances of plagiarism to Academic Affairs.